saucelabs/sauce-docs/docs/web-apps/automated-testing/pre-run-executables.md

 ```

 ## Setting Basic Authentication in Safari
 In Safari, when you try to navigate to a URL that uses basic HTTP authentication, a warning dialog pops up that will derail your automated tests unless you can resolve it.
-You can use a short shell script that you execute as a pre-run executable to configure Safari to not show this message.
+You can execute a short shell script as a pre-run executable to configure Safari to not show this message.

 >**NOTE:** You can only use this for Safari versions up to and including 10.x.